LONGITUDES

 (Above) Mark Leckey's exhibition ‘He Thrusts his fists against the posts but still insists he sees the ghosts’ recreated the ramps underneath the M53 motorway bridge in Ellesmere Port.

-Example of the "Nyboder yellow" hue – the historic row house district of former Naval barracks in Copenhagen.
+An example of the "Nyboder yellow" hue – is the historic row house district of former Naval barracks in Copenhagen.

 (Above) Taller de Arquitectura studio.
 (Below) Walden7 in Sant Just Desvern (Barcelona).